 Any association, including one between a mentor and a mentee, is built on the foundation of trust.
 The cornerstone of a successful mentoring relationship is stated to be belief and a deep faith between mentor and mentee.
 Building belief/trust and rapport takes time and sometimes a little effort, but it's well worth the effort.

 The goal of mentoring is to provide guidance and support to an aspiring mentee.
-It takes time to establish a collaborative relationship where both mentor and mentee can learn from each other and devise a strategic plan for reaching desired goals.
-And it takes trust to work together and tackle the challenges that most aspiring business professionals face, like overcoming fears, building confidence, and taking risks.
+It demands time to establish a collaborative relationship where both mentor and mentee can learn from each other and devise a strategic plan for reaching desired goals.
+And it takes faith to work together and tackle the challenges that most aspiring business professionals face, like overcoming fears, building confidence, and taking risks.

-These two themes, time and trust, are repeated again and again in relation to successful mentoring relationships.
+A healthy mentor-mentee association entails several things, but these two themes, time and trust, are repeated frequently concerning successful mentoring relationships.
 Their value cannot be overstated.
-To ensure that you are giving them the right attention, here are some tips on how to best incorporate time and trust into your mentoring relationships:
+To ensure that you are giving them the proper attention, here are some tips on how to best incorporate time and trust into your mentoring relationships:

-Time: Time is a precious resource that once lost cannot be regained.
+Time is a precious resource that, once lost, cannot be regained.
 Respect mentees by respecting their time.

-- Mentors should administer their programs in a systematic manner that makes the best use of their mentees’ time.
+- Mentors should administer their programs systematically to make the best use of their mentees' time.